 This Malaysian Chicken Curry never fails to please me and guests!
 Best part?
 You can make curry and pickles AHEAD of time so you can enjoy your friends’ company.

 When I was growing up in Hong Kong, my mom got my sisters and I pounding all the spices for curry by hand in a HEAVY stone mortar and pestle.
 I’m now the proud owner of that mortar and pestle.
 I had fantasies of how wonderful it would be to have freshly pounded spices.
 It didn’t last more than a week, it’s just not very practical for a small person to haul around a 60 pound mortar (exaggerating but really heavy).
-I now use a food processor to grind the “rempah”.
+I now use a food processor to grind the “rempah” (see explanation below).

 Curry is basically many spices ground into powder.
 There are many different ways to make curry.
 I always choose the EASY, SIMPLE way, that’s what we, Wok Stars do.